Kimberly Amyx Kimberly Amyx

 🌱 Our Beginnings

 Urban Green Harvest began in 2009 as a small-scale commercial farm right here in the city.
-Using the SPIN (Small Plot Intensive) farming method, we transformed urban backyards into productive spaces and grew fresh food for our community.
+Using the SPIN (Small Plot Intensive) farming method, we transformed our large urban backyard into a productive space and grew fresh food for our community.
 Our roots were in sustainability, simplicity, and a belief that growing food — even in the middle of town — could change lives.

 Over time, our focus shifted from production to people.
 We began offering in-home and commercial childcare, weaving gardening into our daily rhythms, even when we weren't officially "farming."
 The joy kids found in digging, planting, and harvesting was unmistakable.